scarletti-ben/reddit-viewer/README.md

 # Reddit Post Viewer
 This `README` is a work in progress.
+Currently there is no external functionality, so as to avoid making excessive `fetch` calls to `Reddit` while in development.
+The file `data/test.json` is used for local testing, but has not been added to the repository as it contains post data that is owned by the original `Reddit` posters involved.

 # Project Metadata
 ```yaml